AugurSystems/TACACS/docs/README.md

 The IETF document specifies many flags and values with formal upper-case names, organized hierarchically (mostly).
 In this API, they are all encapsulated in the `TACACS_PLUS` Java class, which contains a bunch of nested enumerations.
 It looks ugly!
 However, in use, it makes your code very readable since the names nicely mirror the documentation, and your IDE's code-completion should help a lot too.
 For example, to use the flag documented as *TAC_PLUS_AUTHEN_LOGIN*, the Java code would reference the enumeration `TAC_PLUS.AUTHEN.LOGIN`

-As noted above, you should start exploring the code from either `TacacsClient`, or `TacacsServer` and `SessionServer`.
+As noted above, you should start exploring the code from either `ExampleClient`, or `TacacsServer` and `SessionServer`.

 ## Compliance
 This implementation was developed based on the IETF draft document version "draft-ietf-opsawg-tacacs-00" dated December 15, 2015.
 Updates in 2016 are mostly for clarification, but also include support for TLS encryption.
 TLS has not been addressed in this code, except for adding a related flag in the enumeration of constants.